S3-working-group/s3-practical-guide/src/introduction/domain.md

 ## Delegating Domains

-Those delegating a domain still retain overall accountability for that domain, and often define:
+Those delegating a domain (the _delegators_) still retain overall accountability for that domain, and often define:

 * **key responsibilities** (specifics of the work and decision making being delegated)
 * **constraints to autonomy and influence** for those the domain is delegated to, usually related to the organization itself (e.g. budget, resources, level of delegation, reporting)